Philip A Goduti

 In addition to the above books Goduti has written articles for magazines and newspapers.
 He recently published an article entitled “The Young President” in the magazine "Kennedy: His Life and Legacy," which was a 50th anniversary commemorative edition out last year and has also done freelance work for the Hamden Chronicle and Providence Journal Bulletin.

 Goduti has consulted for several media outlets as an expert in United States history, American foreign policy and the Kennedy era.
 Faith Middleton of National Public Radio interviewed him when his book, "Kennedy’s Kitchen Cabinet," was published in 2009.
 He was also featured on The Jim Bohannon Show for the 50th anniversary of the Kennedy Assassination.
 In addition he was interviewed by NBC-CT, Fox-CT, WFSB-CT and ABC-CT News as well as the New Haven Register, the Connecticut Post and the Hartford Courant.
 On the 50th anniversary of the Kennedy Assassination Goduti participated in a national radio tour with Fox News affiliates to discuss the Kennedy legacy.
 He has also given interviews on SiriusXM Radio as well as local radio stations such as WDRC-AM, WTIC-AM and WQUN-AM.

-Philip A. Goduti, Jr., is an adjunct assistant professor of history at Quinnipiac University and teaches U.S. history at Somers High School in Connecticut where he is the 2017 Somers Public Schools Teacher of the Year.
-He has also worked as a freelance reporter for the Hamden Chronicle and the Providence Journal Bulletin.
-He lives in Cromwell, Connecticut.
+Goduti is an adjunct assistant professor of history at Quinnipiac University and teaches U.S. history at Somers High School in Connecticut where he is the 2017 Somers Public Schools Teacher of the Year.

 Awards and Recognition